koriavinash1/DigitalHistoPath/README.md

 | [DigestPath 2019](https://digestpath2019.grand-challenge.org/Dataset/)     | Segmentation of Colon Cancer   | 4<sup>th</sup>       |

 ## Instructions
+Kindly note that this repository has been made available as it was at the time of writing our paper.
+You may have to modify hard-coded parameters present in the code (data locations, image sizes etc) for the scripts to work for you.
+Kindly write to us if you have any difficulty in doing so.

 ### Training
-Training is divided into two stages
+Training is divided into two stages:
 1. Extraction of patches - Patch coordinates are extracted randomly and stored in text files
 1. Model training - The text files are used to train the models by generating the images on the fly

 #### Patch extraction
 The `points_extractor.py` under `code_cm17/patch_extraction` is responsible for this.